ilteoood/docker-surfshark/README.md

 ```sh
 sudo docker run -it --net=container:CONTAINER_NAME alpine /bin/sh
 ```

+If you want access to an attached container's web ui you will also need to expose those ports.
+The attached container must not be started until this container is up and fully running.

 If you face network connection problems, I suggest you to set a specific DNS server for each container.